ckerr/blog-hugo/content/post/bootstrapping-this-site.md

     static/fonts/fontawesome-webfont.ttf
     static/fonts/FontAwesome.otf

-We already know about config.tml, and the three fontawesome hits are probably some font that includes the linkedin logo.
-That conveniently leaves one suspect, `social.html`.
-Looking at that, we find:
+We already know about config.toml.
+The three fontawesome hits are likely related to a font that provides the linkedin logo.
+That conveniently leaves us one suspect, `social.html`.
+In that, we find:

     {{ with .Site.Social.linkedin }}
     <td><a href="//linkedin.com/in/{{.}}" target="_blank" title="LinkedIn"><i class="fa fa-linkedin"></i></a></td>
     {{ end }}

-This looks consistent with the .Site.Foo.bar nomenclature we found earlier when debugging the no-avatar-breaks-page issue above.
+This looks consistent with the .Site.Foo.bar nomenclature seen earlier when debugging the self-induced avatar breakage above.
 At first glance, this looks fine.
-Let's walk backwards and see where social.html is included from:
+Let's step backwards and see where social.html is included from:

     charles@gamera ~/s/c/t/hugo-icarus-theme> ag "\"social\""
     layouts/partials/profile.html
     33:          {{ partial "social" . }}

 That looks right, too.
-Hmm, what if I do what I should've done in the first place and view source?
+Hmm, what's View Source say?

     <div class="profile-block social-links">
       <table>